ufz/ogs/web/content/docs/userguide/basics/container/index.md

 singularity exec ogs-6.x.x-serial.sif ogs some/path/project.prj
 ```

 This starts the container, mounts your home directory inside the container, passes the current working directory and runs the `ogs` executable (in your home directory which is mounted inside the container) with the passed project file.
+When using
-Everything works as expected and is transparent to the user.
+containers, everything stays transparent to the user.
 When OGS finishes the container stops and returns to the host system.

 You can also specify the full executable path in the container: